 One way to add a built-in microwave in your kitchen is with an undercounter microwave drawer.
 These top-loading appliances are installed in your lower cabinets so they’re easy to reach into, and they’re also tucked out of the way, allowing for additional storage space in your upper cabinets.

+Besides style, you can also choose the microwave size that fits your kitchen area best.
 When purchasing a built-in microwave for your kitchen, consider the width of the cabinet you want to install the appliance in.
 Built-in microwaves are usually available in 24-inch, 27-inch and 30-inch widths.
+Find out more about built-in microwave sizes.

 Wattage: KitchenAid® microwave ovens range from 950 to 1200 watts.
 Higher wattage sometimes means faster cooking time depending on the food you are preparing.